Opinion | What Ivanka Trump can tell us about her father and Jan. 6

 But it’s worth dwelling on what Ivanka Trump could tell us, if she did seriously cooperate.
 She could help clarify the lines that connect Donald Trump’s unsuccessful attempt to mount a procedural coup overturning his 2020 loss and the violent coup his supporters attempted to perpetrate on his behalf.

-It’s in that linkage where some of Trump’s most serious culpability may lie.
+It’s in that linkage where some of the former president’s most serious culpability may lie.

 What’s at issue is what Trump did and said during the more than two hours that took place as he watched the violence unfold before issuing a statement on it.
-This wouldn’t just illuminate how sociopathic Trump’s conduct was as he enjoyed the spectacle of his rampaging supporters on TV.
+This wouldn’t just illuminate how sociopathic his conduct was as he enjoyed the spectacle of his rampaging supporters on TV.

 It could also illuminate the degree to which Trump came to see the violence as a weapon for carrying out that procedural coup.